seunomosowon/TA-mailclient/README.md

 - Also fixed exception handling when dealing with storage/password
 - Fixed type casting for boolean parameters (is\_secure, include\_headers)
 - Rewrote sections of mail\_common
+- Fixed bool parameter for mail port validation for insecure protocols

 ##### Known issues